MagicPhase/AutoInflate/README.md

 }
 ```

-Forth, add the temp global variable near the top of the code.
+Fourth, add the temp global variable near the top of the code.

 ```
 byte tempVar = 0;